 Sales Tax: The City's main funding source is sales tax.
-An increase in sales tax from 2018 of \$368,657 was primarily due to an improved economic year.
+An increase in sales tax from 2019 of \$396,336 was primarily due to an improved economy following the COVID-19 pandemic.
 The following chart indicates changes in the sales taxes.

-Budget Variances in the General Fund: As mentioned on page B2 of this analysis, the City uses fund accounting to ensure and demonstrate compliance with State budget statutes Significant variances between final budget and actual amounts for the General Fund were as follows:
+Budget Variances in the General Fund: As mentioned on page B2 of this analysis, the City uses fund accounting to ensure and demonstrate compliance with State budget statutes.
+Significant variances between final budget and actual amounts for the General Fund were as follows: